jrc9designstudio/statamic-link-og-data/readme.md

 ```

 ## Tag
-When you need more real time meta data you can use the tag to fetch meta data in real time.
+When you need more real time meta data, you can use the tag to fetch meta data in real time.

 *Note:* If you do not use any additional caching a request for the meta data will be made on each page request.
-This could slow down your website and may be frowned down upon by the remote site.
+This could slow down your website and may be frowned upon by the remote site.

 It would be good practice to at least wrap your tag in a `{{ cache }}` tag pair.